keep-starknet-strange/satoru/book/src/smart-contracts-architecture/swap-module.md

 - `INVALID_TOKEN_IN`: Raised when the input token is not valid.
 - `SWAP_PRICE_IMPACT_EXCEEDS_AMOUNT_IN`: Occurs when the price impact is more than the amount in.
 - `DUPLICATED_MARKET_IN_SWAP_PATH`: Triggered when there is a duplicate market in the swap path.

-### Core Library Imports
-- **starknet**: Provides foundational functionalities required for StarkNet contracts, such as handling contract addresses.
-- **core::integer::I128Neg**: Provides functionalities for handling signed 128-bit integers.

-### Local Imports from `satoru` project
-- **satoru::data::data_store**: Module for data storage functionalities.
-- **satoru::event::event_emitter**: Module for emitting events on the blockchain.
-- **satoru::bank::bank**: Provides access to the funds for the swap.
-- **satoru::oracle::oracle**: Module for fetching market price data.
-- **satoru::market::market_utils**: Contains utilities related to market operations.
-- **satoru::fee::fee_utils**: Contains utilities for handling fees.
-- **satoru::pricing::swap_pricing_utils**: Handles the pricing aspects during a swap.

-### Others
-This module also imports several other modules and libraries for error handling, array operations, and more to support its functionalities.

 ## Usage Example